melvyndekort/router-events/README.md

 - Device names (or "Unknown" if not set) - editable inline
 - Notification status - toggle with checkbox
 - First and last seen timestamps
+- Delete buttons for removing devices (with confirmation)
 - Auto-refreshes every 30 seconds

 Access the web interface at `http://your-server:13959/` after starting the service.